Voice From The Field: Sensei Stacy Fouse

 I’ve been doing martial arts for thirty-two years, so it’s always been a part of my life.
 A few years ago, Hanshi Jason reached out to ask if I would be willing to help instruct classes.
 He had some girls and young women at his dojo who he felt would benefit from having a female leader.
 So, he convinced me to come out of retirement to teach.

-Fast forward eight years later, he and I are growing the business, and we share a daughter who is about to be 5 years old.
-We are both very proud of what we have created together.
+Fast forward eight years later, and we are growing his business together, and we share a daughter who is about to be 5 years old.
+We are both very proud of what we have accomplished as a team.

 What do you love about teaching martial arts?